 In 2013-14, Winiecki ushered in a group of five first- and second-year post players.
 His group had a major impact on the team’s 23-13 final record and were a major reason the Tigers advanced to the semifinals of the NIT.

-He was a major contributor to Landry Nnoko's growth as a sophomore.
+He was a major contributor to Landry Nnoko’s growth as a sophomore.
 Little used as a freshman, Nnoko improved his totals for points, rebounds and blocks all by more than 350 percent in 2013-14.
-Nnoko was third in the ACC with 2.0 blocks per game.
+Nnoko was third in the ACC with 2.0 blocks per game, a figure he duplicated as a junior in 2014-15.

 The 6-foot-8 Winiecki has had a major impact on Clemson’s frontcourt players since day one of the Brownell era.
 In 2010-11, he coached Jerai Grant to All-ACC Defensive Team honors.
 Grant led the team and was third in the ACC in blocks per game.
 He also improved his scoring average from 7.2 points per game as a junior to 12.4 as a senior under Winiecki’s watch.